rithwiks/4641_Project/README.md

 ## Methods

 ## Potential Results and Discussion
+We have two potential metrics we could predict given a movie's information: ratings or box office performance.
+These would both be quantitative measurements that could help producers determine if a movie would be successful or help movie-goers determine if a movie is worth watching.
+Since both of these values are numeric, we could utilize a loss metric like MSE to validate our results and help train our model.
+Our goal would be to be able to predict these values accurately given the title, genre, runtime, actors, directors, etc.
 ## References
 1. Kalaivani, P., & Shunmuganathan, K. L. (2013).
 Sentiment classification of movie reviews by supervised machine learning approaches.
 Indian Journal of Computer Science and Engineering, 4(4), 285-292. http://www.ijcse.com/docs/INDJCSE13-04-04-034.pdf